Update - acute respiratory infection activity in Tasmania

 - Acute respiratory illness (ARI) activity in Tasmania is currently low and stable.

-- Influenza activity is currently low and decreasing.
+- COVID-19 activity is currently low and stable.

-- Respiratory syncytial virus (RSV) activity is currently low and decreasing.
+- Respiratory syncytial virus (RSV) activity is currently low at inter-seasonal levels.

 Published by the Health Intelligence team, Communicable Diseases Prevention Unit, Public Health Services.